dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-email-settings.md

 ---
 # required metadata

-title: How to configure Microsoft Intune email settings | Microsoft Docs
+title: How to configure Microsoft Intune email settings | Intune Azure preview | Microsoft Docs
 description: Learn how to configure Intune to create connections to corporate email on devices you manage.
 keywords:
 author: robstackmsft